 Wei Qi is the most perfect of board games from several perspectives.
 Of all the serious board games described on this site, Go has the fewest rules and yet, the game itself is is the most intellectually challenging.
 The mathematical elegance of the rules is complemented by the great beauty of the boards and stones - of all board games in the world, Go has been raised by the Japanese to a pinnacle of aesthetic beauty.
-The Japanese have whole schools where people devote their entire life to the game and a grading system akin to the martial arts systems.
+The Japanese have schools where people devote their entire life to the game and a there is a grading system akin to the martial arts systems.

 According to Chinese history, Wei-Ch'i was invented by Emperor Shun (2255 - 2206 BC) to help develop the intelligence of his son, Shokin.
 A alternative version attributes the invention to U, who lived during the reign of Emperor Kieh Kwei several hundred years later.
 Under non-Chinese history, it is thought more likely that the game originated in central Asia from where it spread eastwards through Nepal and Tibet to China.
 The earliest written reference is found in the works of Mencius around 400BC.
 The first books were written about Wei Ch'i during the T'ang dynasty between 618 - 906 AD and there are enough poems and other literature written during the 10th Century AD to deduce that the game must have been well established by then.